Dynamics of interacting bosons: a compact review: Leading order approximation

 \subsubsection{The GP regime.}

-The leading order approximation problem in the Gross-Pitaevski regime has been first solved by Erd\"os, Schlein and Yau in \cite{ErdSchYau-07} where they proved the following theorem \begin{theorem}(Leading order approximation in the Gross-Pitaevskii regime \cite[Thm.
-3.1]{ErdSchYau-09}) Assume $w\geq 0$ is a smooth, even potential that decays sufficiently fast and has scattering length $\ao$.
+The leading order approximation problem in the Gross--Pitaevski regime has been first solved by Erd\"os, Schlein and Yau in \cite{ErdSchYau-07} where they proved the following theorem: \begin{theorem} {\normalfont(Leading order approximation in the Gross--Pitaevskii regime \cite[Thm.
+3.1]{ErdSchYau-09})} Assume ${w\geq 0}$ is a smooth, even potential that decays sufficiently fast and has scattering length $\ao$.
 Let $\Psi_{N,0}$ be a family of initial wave functions such that